meizabel/documentation/faq.md

 * Usable as mutable state — we need this for transforming Aggregate States and Stream Projections.
 * Other languages — we need a support of client applications written on JavaScript, Objective-C, Swift, Java nano (for Android), etc.

+### Which version of Protobuf do you use?
+The framework is based on [proto3 dialect](https://developers.google.com/protocol-buffers/docs/proto3).